Monsieur Verdoux: Reception

 This was the first feature film in which Chaplin's character bore no resemblance to his famous "Tramp" character (The Great Dictator did not feature the Tramp, but his "Jewish barber" bore some similarity).
-While immediately after the end of World War II there appeared on both sides of the Atlantic Ocean a spate of films, including in 1946 It's a Wonderful Life and A Matter of Life and Death, which drew on so many people's experience of loss of loved ones and offered a kind of consolation, Monsieur Verdoux had an unapologetically dark tone, featuring as its protagonist a murderer who feels justified in committing his crimes.
-Consequently, it was poorly received in America when it first premiered.
+While immediately after the end of World War II there appeared on both sides of the Atlantic Ocean a spate of films, including in 1946 The Best Years of Our Lives, It's a Wonderful Life and A Matter of Life and Death, which drew on so many people's experience of loss of loved ones and offered a kind of consolation, Monsieur Verdoux had an unapologetically dark tone, featuring as its protagonist a murderer who feels justified in committing his crimes.
+Consequently, it was poorly received in America when it premiered there.
 Moreover, Chaplin's popularity and public image had been irrevocably damaged by many scandals and political controversies before its release.

+The film had its world premiere at the Broadway Theatre in New York City on April 11, 1947.

 Chaplin was subjected to unusually hostile treatment by the press while promoting the opening of the film, and some boycotts took place during its short run.
+Bosley Crowther of The New York Times said the film was "tediously slow" in many stretches but said that Chaplin's "performance is remarkably adroit and that those who assist him, especially Miss Raye, are completely up to snuff."
 In New Jersey, the film was picketed by members of the Catholic War Veterans, who carried placards calling for Chaplin to be deported.
 In Denver, similar protests against the film by the American Legion managed to prevent it being shown.
 A censorship board in Memphis, Tennessee, banned Monsieur Verdoux outright.
 At one press conference to promote the film, Chaplin invited questions from the press with the words "Proceed with the butchering".
-Richard Coe in The Washington Post lauded Monsieur Verdoux, calling it "a bold, brilliant and bitterly amusing film."
+Richard Coe in The Washington Post lauded Monsieur Verdoux, calling it "a bold, brilliant and bitterly amusing film".
 James Agee praised the film as well, calling it "a great poem" and "one of the few indispensable works of our time".
+Agee continued: "It is not the finest picture Chaplin ever made, but it is certainly the most fascinating."
 Evelyn Waugh praised Monsieur Verdoux as "a startling and mature work of art", although Waugh also added that he thought "there is a 'message' and I think, a deplorable one" in the film.